kailash-manasarovar/statement/docs/timeline/2025/april.md

 - I first started thinking about this idea on [the train from Aberdeen](march.md#let-women-speak-aberdeen) and created an X account at that time which was nearly immediately shut down.
 - The powers-that-be let me keep the DESO account, and I really went for it!
-- As I look through the DESO posts I created, I realize I was totally high throughout this period I lived in London at my parents.
+- As I look through the DESO posts I created, I realize I was totally high throughout the period I was living back in London at my parent's house.
 - As long as I believed the trumpet teacher had been just one man, North London's finest had to keep me topped up with hallucinogens - see [the next section](#shoe-zone-harlow-essex) for one example of how they did that.
 - My view is they commonly do this to confuse a victim so they won't be able to report sex crimes effectively, but it ended up cracking open some creative centres in my mind and making my spiritual practice and relationship with God even stronger.
 - The `KingForg` DESO account becomes another manner of communicating truly with the original trumpet teacher I have unassailable good feelings about and thus, unavoidably, the maelstrom of evil forces that surround him.